-The Purchasing Division is under the direction of the Assistant Director of Purchasing & Contracts who shall serve as the Chief Procurement Officer for the County.
-The Assistant Director of Purchasing & Contracts reports directly to the Director of Office of Management and Budget (OMB) who reports to the County Administrator.
+The Purchasing Department is under the direction of the Purchasing Director who shall serve as the Chief Procurement Officer for the County, unless otherwise delegated by the County Administrator.
+The Purchasing Director reports directly to the Deputy County Administrator.

-The role of the Purchasing Division is to acquire the goods, services, and construction required for the operation of the County in compliance with all federal, State of Florida, and County statutes, codes, regulations, ordinances, policies and procedures (collectively, Laws).
+The role of the Purchasing Department is to acquire the goods, services, and construction required for the operation of the County in compliance with all federal, State of Florida, and County statutes, codes, regulations, ordinances, policies and procedures (collectively, Laws).

-In its role, the Purchasing Division is responsible for the administration of all procurement and contracting activities associated with the acquisition of goods, services and construction, which includes, but is not limited to developing and enforcing policies and procedures, facilitating fair and open solicitations, providing information to the supplier community regarding contracting opportunities and doing business with the County, providing guidance to County staff in all aspects of procurement processes, advising departments in procurement strategies and specification preparation, and working collaboratively with User Departments to perform contract administration for all contracts awarded by the County.
+In its role, the Purchasing Department is responsible for the administration of all procurement and contracting activities associated with the acquisition of goods, services and construction, which includes, but is not limited to developing and enforcing policies and procedures, facilitating fair and open solicitations, providing information to the supplier community regarding contracting opportunities and doing business with the County, providing guidance to County staff in all aspects of procurement processes, advising departments in procurement strategies and specification preparation, and working collaboratively with User Departments to perform contract administration for all contracts awarded by the County.

-In fulfilling its role, the Purchasing Division will administer procurement policies, conduct procurement processes, define how to obtain best value, develop and implement purchase and contracting procedures, manage contract processes, and initiate necessary reporting activities.
+In fulfilling its role, the Purchasing Department will administer procurement policies, conduct procurement processes, define how to obtain best value, develop and implement purchase and contracting procedures, manage contract processes, and initiate necessary reporting activities.

-The Assistant Director of Purchasing & Contracts has the responsibility of overseeing and managing the procurement and contracting activities throughout the County.
-Other responsibilities of the Assistant Director of Purchasing & Contracts include, but are not limited to:
+The Purchasing Director has the responsibility of overseeing and managing the procurement and contracting activities throughout the County.
+Other responsibilities of the Purchasing Director include, but are not limited to:

-- Develop procurement and contracting objectives, policies, programs, and procedures for the acquisition of equipment, goods, supplies, services, construction, professional services, and disposal of surplus. - Act as the County Administrator's representative and designee on matters pertaining to purchasing and contracts. - Initiate reports necessary for analysis of the Purchasing Division's performance. - Oversee the facilitation of informal and formal solicitations. - Facilitate or oversee negotiations for Contracts to ensure best value for the County. - Interpretation and application of Laws as they relate to procurement and contracting activities. - Implementation and enforcement of procurement policies and procedures for procurement and contracting activities. - Arrange for the disposal of surplus goods. - Work with other requesting departments and users to promote goodwill between the County and its suppliers. - Prepare and submit annual operating budgets for the Purchasing Division. - Oversee the administration of all contracts to ensure quality performance and compliance with all Laws governing purchasing and contracts for goods, services and construction. - Administration and management of the County's P-Card Program.
+• Develop procurement and contracting objectives, policies, programs, and procedures for the acquisition of equipment, goods, supplies, services, construction, professional services, and disposal of surplus.

+- Act as the County Administrator's representative and designee on matters pertaining to purchasing and contracts. - Initiate reports necessary for analysis of the Purchasing Department's performance. - Oversee the facilitation of informal and formal solicitations. - Facilitate or oversee negotiations for Contracts to ensure best value for the County. - Interpretation and application of Laws as they relate to procurement and contracting activities. - Implementation and enforcement of procurement policies and procedures for procurement and contracting activities. - Arrange for the disposal of surplus goods. - Work with other requesting departments and users to promote goodwill between the County and its suppliers. - Prepare and submit annual operating budgets for the Purchasing Department. - Oversee the administration of all contracts to ensure quality performance and compliance with all Laws governing purchasing and contracts for goods, services and construction. - Administration and management of the County's P-Card Program.